SourasishBasu/File-Wizard/README.md

 ## API Routing

-The `HTTP API` is hosted on AWS using  Lambda function which deploys a `Serverless Express.js app`.
-Source code for lambda function is in the [`amplify/backend/function/formfunction/src/app.js`](./amplify/backend/function/formfunction/src/app.js)
+The `HTTP API` is hosted on AWS using API Gateway and Lambda function which deploys a `getPresignedURL.js app`.
+Source code for lambda function is in the [`lambda/presignedURL.js`](./lambda/presignedURL.js)

 > [!NOTE]
-> To learn more about the `Serverless Express.js app` and how to deploy it, visit the [`amplify/README.md`](./amplify/README.md)
+> To learn more about the `getPresignedURL.js app` and how to deploy it, visit the [`lambda/README.md`](./lambda/README.md)

 ## AWS Configuration for S3
+The frontend of the app is hosted as a Static site in a separate S3 bucket.

 > [!NOTE]
-> To learn more about the `S3` static site and how to deploy it, visit the [`lambda-sns/README.md`](./lambda-sns/README.md)
+> To learn more about the `S3` static site and how to deploy it, visit the [`frontend/README.md`](./frontend/README.md)

 ## Authors